 GCSE Textiles is now an established part of the ever-growing Art and Design curriculum on offer here at The Rowans.
-Pupils have the opportunity to sample Textiles during KS3 through schemes of work such as Mexican Candy Skulls and if it is of interest are then able to choose this as an Option in year 10 or 11.
+Pupils have the opportunity to sample Textiles during KS3 through schemes of work such as Mexican Candy Skulls and are then able to choose this as an Option in year 10 or 11.
 At GCSE level pupils produce a portfolio of work to include: artist studies, reflective annotations, development of ideas and a range of final outcomes; all of which display their knowledge and ability within the discipline.

 Cultural Capital and Enrichment

-The topics explored in the Messages topic are linked strongly to Cultural Capital promoting a wider understanding of themes such as: the “Black Lives Matter” movement, LGBTQ+ community, bullying and gender rights in addition to working in specialists’ styles linking to other cultures and art movements.
-Opinions and pupil voices are fully respected in the Textiles classroom and we encourage discussion around difficult subjects to build mutual respect and understanding.
-The department also offers many enrichment opportunities for pupils to develop and enjoy Art and Design outside of the classroom.
+The potential topics explored in Textiles are linked strongly to Cultural Capital promoting a wider understanding of themes such as: the “Black Lives Matter” movement, LGBTQ+ community, bullying and gender rights.
+In addition, pupils work in specialists’ styles linking to other cultures and art movements.
+Opinions and pupil voice are fully respected in the Textiles classroom and we encourage discussion around difficult subjects to build mutual respect and understanding.
+Art and Design activities also play a key part in our “Values Days” where children partake in planned activities to meet one of The Rowans core values of “Kindness”, “Commitment” and “Resilience”.
+The department also offers many enrichment opportunities for pupils to enjoy Art and Design outside of the classroom.
 These include artist-led workshops, gallery visits and college trips.
-By extending links to outside partners, we are able to extend Textiles learning.
+By extending links to outside partners, we are able to extend the Textiles curriculum into the wider world.
 The Cultural Capital aspects alongside enrichment, enables pupils to build an understanding of their place in the world and the contribution they make to our wider society.